How To Directory

 By simply completing the above steps, you show you that you have done your absolute best to recognise what could go wrong, the damage or danger this could cause and how you have tried to prevent it from happening.

-It is the responsibility of the Health and Safety Officer to complete these risk assessments (if your group does not have a dedicated Health and Safety Officer it is the President's responsibility) and submit them on Groups Hub.
-If you’d like any further guidance on how to complete a risk assessment, then just pop into the Activities Office located on level 2 of building 42 (next to the Sabbatical Office) or email us at email@example.com.
+If you’d like any further guidance on how to complete a risk assessment, then just pop into the Activities Office located on level 2 of building 42 (to the right of the lift) or email us at email@example.com.

 If any changes are made to your risk assessment during the year, you must submit the new document.